SystemsApproach/sdn/switch.rst

 the ASIC, and a definition of the forwarding pipeline.
 By providing a programmatic interface, the SDKs in the middle layer effectively abstract the underlying hardware.
-They are either conventional (e.g., the Broadcom SDK shown in the second and fourth examples) or as just pointed out, logically corresponds to a P4 architecture model paired with an ASIC-specific P4 compiler.
+They are either conventional (e.g., the Broadcom SDK shown in the second and fourth examples) or, as just pointed out, logically correspond to a P4 architecture model paired with an ASIC-specific P4 compiler.
 The topmost layer in all five examples defines a logical pipeline that can subsequently be controlled using a control interface like OpenFlow or P4Runtime (not